orgatalk/lanpartydb-tools/converter/README.md

-# Converter for the OrgaTalk LANparty Database
+# Converter for the OrgaTalk LAN Party Database

 ## Supported input formats